 Mummy was a Secret Drinker – one of my favourite finds.
 This woman is so funny and writes beautifully about the ups and downs of her sober life, as well as some glimpses into her rather glamorous big-city-ad-agency-1990s-champagne-n-celebs past life.

-The Sober School – this developed from a blog and I find it fairly basic but it’s a great place for newbies, and looks very glam and polished and breezy and fun.
+The Sober School – this developed from a blog and the ‘about’ bit is a really great read.
+It’s a great place for newbies as it offers hope and reassurance, and looks very glam and polished and breezy and fun.
 Again, like so many other sober resources, it’s very female-oriented.
 Sorry menfolk.
 Let me know of any good general resources I’m missing out on!

 Occasionally over at Captain Awkward there is mention of sobriety, but more generally, confidence, dating, boundaries, trusting oneself, and all other feelings are covered.
 It’s a great place to find out some great things.